 The Brown University Herbarium collections are available to legitimate researchers for scholarly use.
 Loans are issued to responsible individuals at established institutions.
-Loans and access to the collection can be arranged through the collections manager (Tim Whitfeld), administrative curator (Kath McCauley), or herbarium director (Erika Edwards).
+Loans and access to the collection can be arranged through the collections manager (Tim Whitfeld) or curatorial assistant (Martha Cooper).

 Visiting researchers are welcome at the Brown University Herbarium.
 If you wish to bring material for comparison please make arrangements ahead of time so your collections can be frozen in time for your visit.

 Material must not be removed from herbarium specimens without prior written consent.
 Any loose material should be put into packets available from curatorial staff.
 Please leave annotation label information with a member of staff including generic name and specific epithet, authority, annotator’s name, and date.
 For type specimens, we also request that the basionym and place of publication.
 Annotation labels will be generated and attached by herbarium staff.
 Annotated sheets will also be processed and re-filed by herbarium staff.